 As a Graduate Assistant at Duquesne University School of Music, he taught solfeggio and ear-training classes to undergraduate students (1994-1996).
 Classes were held in the School of Music auditorium; Henry was seated at a piano, and the students sat on bleachers, as sometimes one class was attended by more than 100 students.
 After receiving his Master of Music degree, he served on the faculty of The City Music Center at Duquesne University as Instructor of Accordion.
 He also taught theory classes at Summer Music Camps at Duquesne University (1996 to 1999).
 Since then, Henry has taught accordion, piano, composition and theory to private students, and Chess4Kidz classes at Allegheny and Butler County schools and community centers, and more recently at Riverside County, California, schools.

-Mr. Doktorski said, "I believe that musicians should not only perform, but should also teach.
+Henry claims, “I believe that musicians (and chess players) should not only perform (and compete), but should also teach.
 In this way their art will be passed on to the next generation for the enrichment of all humanity.”

 To learn more about taking accordion lessons from Henry, go to: Study accordion with Henry.

 To learn more about Henry’s Chess4Kidz classes, go to: Chess Instructor.